Electron-Ion Collider as a Discovery Tool for Invisible Dark Bosons

 \section{Abstract}

 We illustrate how the future Electron-Ion Collider (EIC) can be used to discover dark bosons with masses in the $\sim$ (10~MeV -- 10~GeV) regime, having a wide range of properties.
-We only require that the dark boson have a non-negligible weak coupling to electrons and decay with $\ord{1}$ branching fraction into invisible final states.
+We only require that the dark bosons have a non-negligible weak coupling to electrons and decay with $\ord{1}$ branching fraction into invisible final states.
 Our signal selection takes advantage of the excellent electron beam kinematic measurements and the capability to tag incoherent scattering, as envisioned at the EIC.
-This makes the EIC a powerful tool for uncovering possible dark sector forces, for a broad range of possibilities.
+This makes the EIC a powerful tool for uncovering potential dark sector forces, for a variety of possibilities.